Skip to main content

 “Don’t be stupid, they either save themselves or they don’t.”

-“The back door is closed from inside.”
+“The back door is closed from the inside.”
 There were more murmurs.
 Of panic and chaos.
-Arguments of what was to happen.
+Arguments about what was to happen.

 “What is done is done, steal a few valuable things like dacoits would, and run.”
 Someone was instructing them.